What is Theatre Tax Relief?

 What costs qualify for Theatre Tax Relief?

 There are various phases to putting on a theatre production.
 The first phase is when you are considering whether or not you will go ahead with the production.
-Once the decision has been made to proceed, you then go into phase two, the production phase, i.e., casting, rehearsals, costume design.
+Once the decision has been made to proceed, you then go into phase two, the production phase, i.e., casting, rehearsals, and costume design.
 The third phase is when the production is running, and performances are being shown to the public.
 The fourth phase is when you are closing the production and striking the set.

 There are four stages, but only the costs relating to the production and the striking of the set will qualify for Theatre Tax Relief.
-The costs that you have incurred in the development phase i.e., when you were considering whether you would go ahead with the production, and the running of the production itself, they will not qualify for the relief.
+The costs that you have incurred in the development phase i.e., when you were considering whether you would go ahead with the production, and the running of the production itself, will not qualify for the relief.

 What types of productions qualify?

-Qualifying productions are theatrical productions (including ballet) which can be a play, an opera, a musical or relevant dramatic piece where the actors, singers, dancers or other performers are playing roles.
+Qualifying productions are theatrical productions (including ballet) which can be a play, an opera, a musical or a relevant dramatic piece where the actors, singers, dancers or other performers are playing roles.

 At the beginning of the production phase, you must intend that all or a high proportion of the performances of the production will be live.
 A performance is ‘live’ if it is to an audience before whom the performers are actually present.